Data Processing Addendum

 (b) that it has no reason to believe that the legislation applicable to it prevents it from fulfilling the instructions received from the data exporter and its obligations under the contract and that in the event of a change in this legislation which is likely to have a substantial adverse effect on the warranties and obligations provided by the Clauses, it will promptly notify the change to the data exporter as soon as it is aware, in which case the data exporter is entitled to suspend the transfer of data and/or terminate the contract;

-(c) that it has implemented the technical and organisational security measures specified in Exhibit 2 before processing the personal data transferred;
+(c) that it has implemented the technical and organizational security measures specified in Exhibit 2 before processing the personal data transferred;

 (d) that it will promptly notify the data exporter about:

 (i) any legally binding request for disclosure of the personal data by a law enforcement authority unless otherwise prohibited, such as a prohibition under criminal law to preserve the confidentiality of a law enforcement investigation,